 How to apply

-Take these items to a Service SA customer service centre:
+Take these items to a Service SA centre:

 - evidence of identity.

-You will need to pay the administration fee and have your photo taken.
+A $20 fee will apply to transfer your driver's licence.
+You will also need to have your photo taken.

 Your new licence will be of an equivalent class and have the same expiry date as your existing licence.
-You can extend the duration of your licence at the same time by paying the appropriate renewal fee.
+You can extend the duration of your licence at the same time by paying the appropriate renewal fee instead of the transfer fee.

 What happens next